FIA's response to COVID-19

 Coronavirus has and will continue to dominate the headlines and cause trouble for businesses and industries around the world.
 Here at the FIA, we are committed to helping our members and the industry in any way we can to mitigate the impacts of Coronavirus.

-From Monday 23rd March we will be moving to deliver our industry-leading training to an online platform allowing students to learn from the comfort and safety of their home during this period of enforced self-isolation.
+On Monday 23rd March we successfully moved to delivering our industry-leading training to an online platform allowing students to learn from the comfort and safety of their home during this period of enforced self-isolation.
 It will be delivered live by our professional instructors with the opportunity to interact through a variety of methods..
 We are also following specific guidelines as an educational institution.

 How can we help you?